-The idea is by no means a new one, since every business concern which lays any claim to a reputable standing tries to do its part toward the upbuilding of the community welfare.
-But the principals of the Kew-Forest School have long felt that they had at their disposal an asset which should be of more than passing interest to the general public along educational lines, because of their unusual training and experience in planning and helping to direct the life work of young ing ability.
+The idea is by no means a new one, since every business The idea is by no means a new one, since every business concern which lays any claim to a reputable standing tries to do its part toward the upbuilding of the community welfare.
+But the principals of the Kew-Forest School have long felt that they had at their disposal an asset which should be of more than passing interest to the general public along educa-tional lines, because of their unusual training and experience in planning and helping to direct the life work of young people.

 With this idea as a fundamental principle of service, several new members have been added to the teaching staff of the school.
-They were selected on account of their peculiar fitness in developing this idea of service as well as for their teachally in that field.
+They were selected on account of their peculiar fitness in developing this idea of service as well as for their teaching ability ally in that field.

-James L. Chamberlain, M. A., is a Harvard man who has traveled extensively in Europe; is a reader on the College Entrance Examination Board, and is the new member of the staff who will take charge of the Latin.

-Mile.
-Julia M. Colleye, educated abroad, with a wonderful record as a teacher of French, strengthens the faculty materi-
+James L. Chamberlain, M. A., is a Harvard man who has traveled extensively in Europe; is a reader on the College En-trance Examination Board, and is the new member of the staff who will take charge of the Latin.
+Mile, Julia M. Colleye, educated abroad, with a wonderful record as a teacher of French, strengthens the faculty materipublic school work. brings a thorough equipment as teacher of Grades Two and Three.

 Lorin Stuckey, Ph.
 D., listed in Who's Who in America, takes charge of the history and the extension work.

-Mrs. Blanche A. Burd, widely experienced in private and public school work, brings a thorough equipment as teacher of Grades Two and Three.
+Mrs. Blanche A. Burd, widely experienced in private and